jbee/jbee.github.io/lex/index.md

 Linear expressions are my solution to define patterns for terminals in an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-*Terminal* here is understood as any sequence of characters that descrives one atomic thing.
+*Terminal* here is understood as any sequence of characters that describes one atomic thing.
 A leaf in a parse tree.
 Like identifiers, numbers or string literals.